LightTable/lighttable.com/README.md

-docs.lighttable.com
+lighttable.com
 ===================

-Light Table's official documentation
+Light Table's official website

-You can view it online at  http://docs.lighttable.com
+You can view it online at  http://www.lighttable.com